-Hippie Island is a comfortable café and bar offering a wide variety of sandwiches and salads that can satisfy most cravings.
-Main courses are available too.
+Hippie Island is a comfortable café and bar, offering a wide variety of sandwiches and salads that can satisfy most cravings.
+Main courses are also offered.
 And there is a huge variety of cocktails.
 ‘Don’t worry, feel hippie’

 Champs Island has an elegant, huge terrace decorated with sports trophies.
 LCD TVs and giant projectors welcome sports fans to watch major sporting events around the world.
 You can soothe your hunger with some pizza or hamburger.
 Thirsty visitors are welcomed at the cocktail bar or at the spritzer bar of Champs.

-Steg is the oldest place on the island, and only few know about it.
-It is a perfect place to chill and eat some local dishes and enjoy an ice cold beer in the summer heat.
+Steg is the oldest place on the island, and only a few people know about it.
+It is a perfect place to chill and eat some local dishes and enjoy an ice-cold beer in the summer heat.
 But there is also a hostel here.
 So those who fall in love with the atmosphere can also spend the night here!